aztack/cc-alignment/README.md

-# The missing Nodes alignment tool for Cocos Creator
+# The missing nodes alignment tool for Cocos Creator

 ## Installation